-U.S. Citizenship and Immigration Services (USCIS) today announced that the 33,000 H-2B visas authorized by Congress for the first half of fiscal year 2020 have been exhausted.
+United States Citizenship and Immigration Services (USCIS) announced that the 33,000 H-2B visas authorized by Congress for the first half of fiscal year 2021 have been exhausted.

 The H-2B visas are used to bring foreign nationals to the United States to work temporarily in industries that require more employees for a specific period of time.
 For example, hotel, ski resort or amusement park employees.

-USCIS determined November 15, 2019 as the deadline to submit new petitions for temporary nonagricultural (H-2B) workers who wanted to begin work before April 1, 2020.
+USCIS set November 16, 2020 as the deadline for filing new petitions for temporary nonagricultural workers (H-2B visas) who wanted to begin working before April 1, 2021.

-USCIS will reject and return all petitions that were not timely filed, along with the payment of fees.
+USCIS will reject and return all petitions that were not chosen in the H-2B visa lottery or that did not arrive on time, along with the payment of fees.

-- H-2B workers applying to start employment on or after April 1, 2020
+- H-2B workers applying to start employment as of April 1, 2021

 - H-2B workers who are currently in the United States and are requesting an extension of stay that may change the terms of their employment or change employers.